 We know many of our customers have questions and concerns about the impact surrounding the coronavirus (COVID-19) on your practice and for your business and family office clients.
 At Bill.com, our primary mission has always been to make it simple to connect and do business, and times like now make this even more critical.

-We understand that it’s important for you to get the assistance when you need it, so we have expanded our customer support hours for the month of April.
+We understand that it’s important for you to get the assistance when you need it, so we have expanded our customer support hours.
 You can count on Bill.com during this difficult time, please stay safe.

-If you need assistance, click Contact us at the top of this page.
-Chat is available Monday - Friday 4am - 7pm PT.
-You can send emails anytime, which will be responded to within 24 business hours.
+If you need assistance, select Contact us at the top of this page, where chat is available Monday - Friday from 5 am - 6 pm Pacific time.

 We will update this FAQ regularly to address any changes or additional questions.
 The Bill.com team is here, ready to help with whatever you need.